Australian food and drink

-There were coffee palaces throughout country South Australia: Renmark, Tallem Bend, Beachport, Mount Gambier, Victor Harbour, Peterborough, Terowie, Port Pirie and Kardina.
+There were coffee palaces throughout country South Australia: Renmark, Tailem Bend, Beachport, Mount Gambier, Victor Harbor, Peterborough, Terowie, Port Pirie and Kadina.
 Many were still operating decades later.
 The Grand Coffee Palace at Waikerie, a two-storey stone building, was operating in 1935.

 Coffee Palace, Geelong, 1890, courtesy of Museum Victoria, 160069

 Coffee was such an accepted Australia custom by 1914 that Australian troops in Heliopolis in Egypt during the First World War (1914-18) set up their own coffee (and tea) shop.
 It was advertised in bold letters as 'SYDNEY, tea and coffee, first class'.